sokolhessnerlab/sokolhessnerlab.github.io/index.md

 When working with human data, it's critical that you complete the required Institutional Review Board (IRB) training.
 The [DU IRB](https://www.du.edu/orsp/research-compliance/human-subject-research/about-irb) uses the [CITI Program](http://www.citiprogram.org) to administer, certify, and track researchers' training.
 Here's how to do it:
 1. Go to [http://www.citiprogram.org](http://www.citiprogram.org) and create an account if you don't already have one.
-2. Then, following the instructions [here](https://www.du.edu/orsp/research-compliance/human-subject-research/training-requirements), link your account to the _University of Denver_ and specify your role and the kind of research you do (Social Behavioral Educational Research, abbreviated _SBER_).
+2. Then, following [the DU IRB's training instructions](https://www.du.edu/orsp/research-compliance/human-subject-research/training-requirements), link your account to the _University of Denver_ and specify your role and the kind of research you do (Social Behavioral Educational Research, abbreviated _SBER_).
 3. Complete the following courses:
    - `Social Behavioral Educational Research Investigators - Basic Course`
    - `RCR for Social, Behavioral, Educational, and Humanities` (_RCR is short for Responsible Conduct of Research_)